 Open calls for applications at the BRCCH fit within the framework of the BRCCH research portfolio.
 The BRCCH supports its portfolio with five distinct research programmes that have been specifically designed to implement the Centre’s objectives both in the short and the long term.

 - The Principal Investigator Initiative (PII) enables projects with a concise focus undertaken by consortia from single or multiple BRCCH partners.
-PIIs expand on existing and emerging expertise and the first call for applications will open in 2021.
+PIIs expand on existing and emerging expertise and the first PII call for applications is open for applications until November 5th, 2021.

 - The BRCCH creates Assistant Professorships at the University of Basel and ETH Zurich in order to address gaps in knowledge and competences related to its remit.

-- The Postdoctoral Excellence Programme sponsors the next generation of scientific leaders in global paediatric health and medicine and prepares them for the next stage of their careers.
+- The Postdoctoral Excellence Programme (PEP) sponsors the next generation of scientific leaders in global paediatric health and medicine and prepares them for the next stage of their careers.
 The first PEP call launched in 2021.

 - The Fast Track Calls provides a unique tool for responding to extraordinary and emerging health challenges to which the Centre’s partners can rapidly provide innovative and far-reaching solutions.
 The FTC Call for COVID-19 launched in 2020.